-If you answered yes to one or more of the questions then you may need to be proactive in your health and take action.
+If you answered yes to one or more of the above then you may need to be proactive in your health and take action.

 If you have been diagnosed with arthritis, your doctor probably gave you few treatment suggestions: medications, exercises, dietary changes.

-- Phototherapy: The red light wavelengths are absorbed in superficial layers of the tissue where infrared light wavelengths are best for deep tissue injuries.
+- LLLT (low level light therapy), also called Cold Laser: The red light wavelengths are absorbed in superficial layers of the tissue where infrared light wavelengths are best for deep tissue injuries.
 Both lights help with inflammation, pain and tissue repair.

 Light therapy is backed by extensive research covering a wide range of conditions including arthritis.